fbpx

 7 Common Spinal Cord Injury Complications

-A traumatic spinal cord injury (SCI) is a severe and often life-altering type of injury that occurs when there is damage to the spinal cord, typically as a result of a sudden, forceful impact or trauma.
+A traumatic spinal cord injury (SCI) is a severe and often life-altering injury that occurs when the spinal cord is damaged, typically as a result of a sudden, forceful impact or trauma.
 The spinal cord is a vital part of the central nervous system, responsible for transmitting signals between the brain and the rest of the body.
 Damage to the spinal cord can disrupt this communication, leading to a loss of function, sensation, and mobility below the level of injury.

 Traumatic spinal cord injuries can be caused by various incidents, such as car accidents, motorcycle accidents, cycling accidents, pedestrian accidents, falls, sports injuries, acts of violence (like gunshot or stab wounds), and other traumatic events.
 The severity of the injury depends on the location and extent of the damage to the spinal cord.
 Typically, Injuries can be classified as complete or incomplete.
 A complete occurs when there is a total loss of sensory and motor function below the level of the injury.
 In such cases, both sides of the body are affected, and there is no sensation or voluntary movement below the injury site.
 Incomplete spinal cord injuries occur when there is partial damage to the spinal cord, resulting in some degree of function or sensation below the injury site.
 The extent of the impairment may vary depending on the specific nerve fibers affected.